kenzasam/fungalmicrofluidics/README.md

-# Hybrid Microfluidics Software Package
+# Fungal Microfluidics Software Package
+# V 1.1 (Win 7/8/10, Python 2.7)
 # Quick Start Package

-*by Kenza Samlali, 2019*
+*by Kenza Samlali, 2021*

 ## Contributions and license

 This program is released under license GNU GPL v3.

 All Python dependencies were written by Guy Soffer (GSOF_ArduBridge).

 ArduBridge, protocol file and ChipViewer are part of the [GSOF_ArduBridge package](), and were edited by Kenza Samlali.

 GUI was written by Kenza Samlali, inspired by Laura Leclerc's LL_GUI.

-Syringe pump integration was written by Kenza Samlali.
+Syringe pump and Spectrometry integration were written by Kenza Samlali.

+Other dependencies:

 Syringe pump python dependencies are not published here, and can be found [here](https://github.com/psyfood/pyqmix), under GPL v3.
 The Cetoni QmixSDK with Pump DLL library can be acquired through CETONI.

+All other dependencies can be installed thorugh pip, see requirements.txt

 ## 1. About the content

-* ArduBridge.py: The main python file.
+* ArduBridge.py: The main thread python file.
 * Protocol.py: User dependent file.
 This file contains specific sequences of electrode actuation, functions and code that is related to one specific user or chip.
-It also includes a syringe pump class.
-* wxChipViewer.bat and .cfg: The ChipViewer is a graphical user interface that shows electrode actuation on a map, and allows users to turn single electrodes on and off.
+* chip.cfg: Chip configuration file indicating the position and wiring of electrodes.
-* Hybrid_GUI: A graphical user interface for operating a single-cell encapsulating hybrid microfluidic device.
+* GUI: A graphical user interface for operating a single-cell encapsulating hybrid microfluidic device.
 * requirements.txt: All dependencies to be installed with pip

 ## 2. User Guide